At Modern Electron, we’re proud to work with some of the brightest minds in the industry. Meet the Modern Electron team.

 Kevin is a Materials Engineer at Modern Electron.
 His expertise is in thin film synthesis and ultra-high vacuum experimentation.
 He earned a BS in Chemical Engineering from Carnegie Mellon and a PhD from Cornell, where he held a fellowship from the Semiconductor Research Corporation.
 His thesis work involved atomic layer deposition, and the use of organic layers to control interface formation during thin film growth.
 Before Modern Electron, he was as a research engineer at the Lubrizol Corporation, and a process development engineer at Intel.

 Kevin is also an expert in the area of surface and colloid science in nonaqueous fluids, and co-authored a book chapter on nonaqueous foams.
 He enjoys hiking, exploring and learning about new areas of science, and is an avid hockey fan.

-Luisa is the Administrative Assistant at Modern Electron.
+Luisa is the Office Administrator at Modern Electron.
 She is experienced and deeply passionate about improving the overall efficiency of the office.
 Luisa graduated from Santa Clara University with a B.S. in Public Health.
 She is eager to combine her administrative experience and knowledge of public health to help the team provide electricity to all.